Prakash-sa/UWHackathon/README.md

 # Features

-1. User IPFS to upload and download images, video and broadcasting meeting by app.
+User IPFS to upload and download images, video and broadcasting meeting by app.
-2. Use compression algorithm to decrease the size of the image